 History of Colcannon:

-During Medieval times in Europe and Ireland, potatoes, cabbages, and leeks were considered the food of the common man so it was inevitable that a dish would evolve that combines all the ingredients.
+During the 1600 and 1700’s in Europe and Ireland, potatoes, cabbages, and leeks were considered the food of the common man so it was inevitable that a dish would evolve that combines all the ingredients.
 The word colcannon is from the Gaelic term “cal ceannann” which means white-headed cabbage.
 It is also believed to be a derivative of the old Irish “cainnenin” translated as garlic, onion, or leek.

 In Ireland, colcannon is served as a special treat with ham or Irish bacon.
 The Irish tradition is to serve colcannon as the main dish for Halloween festivities and refer to the evening as “Colcannon Night”.
 Colcannon is used for the foretelling of marriages.
 Just as Americans have the fun superstition of the single young lady who catches the wedding bouquet will be the next to marry.
 Young single Irish women hope to find the ring hidden in their plate of colcannon.
 A blindfolded, unmarried woman is to pick the head of cabbage or kale from the garden that is to be cooked in the colcannon dish.
 Charms such as rings, thimbles, and coins are wrapped and hidden in bowls of colcannon.
 This is a particularly exciting eve for the young men or women.
 If a young unmarried girl is lucky enough to find a ring in her bowl, a marriage proposal could be soon waiting for her and she would likely marry within the year before the next Colcannon Night.
 Other young maidens would fill their stockings with their first and last spoonfuls of colcannon and hang them from the front door handle.
 It is believed that the first man through the door would become their future husband.